m-bock/purescript-transit/README.md

 # Transit - Type-Safe State Machines

 **Transit** is a PureScript library for building type-safe state machines.
 It provides a type-level DSL for specifying state transitions.
-You define your state machine once using a type-level specification, and the compiler ensures your implementation matches that specification—eliminating bugs from invalid transitions, missing cases, or documentation drift.
+You define your state machine once using this specification, and the compiler ensures your implementation matches it—eliminating bugs from invalid transitions, missing cases, or documentation drift.

 ## Introduction